Alex Gilbert (adoption advocate)

-Sasha Alexander Gilbert (Russian: Саша Александр "Алекс" Гилберт; born 1 April 1992) is a Russian-born New Zealand documentary series producer, writer and media presenter focused on adoption, best known as the founder of the organisation I'm Adopted, which he established in 2015.
+Sasha Alexander Gilbert (Russian: Саша Александр "Алекс" Гилберт; born 1 April 1992) is a Russian-born New Zealand documentary series producer, writer and media presenter focused on adoption, best known as the founder of the online community I'm Adopted, which he established in 2015.
 His work includes public discussions and media projects related to adoption.

 Gilbert, whose name at birth is Gusovskoi Alexander Viktorovich, was born in Arkhangelsk, where he was placed in a local orphanage for the first two years of his life until 1994, when he was adopted by his New Zealand parents.
 In 2013, Gilbert started searching for and located his Russian genetic parents, with whom he had no connection; his genetic father did not know about Gilbert's existence until Gilbert contacted him in 2013.

-In 2015, Gilbert established the organisation I'm Adopted, an international support network that connects and supports people with personal experiences of adoption.
+In 2015, Gilbert established I'm Adopted, an international support network that connects and supports people with personal experiences of adoption.
 Gilbert has been nominated for several awards for his adoption work, including Young New Zealander of the Year in 2018 and New Zealander of the Year in 2020.

 Gilbert has made several appearances on television shows and documentaries about international adoption, and has written two books.
 Gilbert regularly publishes videos to his YouTube channel about his own story, as well as his An Adoption Story documentary series, which features the stories of others adopted.